 by Kat Sanchez, Guided Botanicals

 As the season begins to turn, I enjoy making recipes that sing in spring from the garden!
 They help wake up my senses from hibernation and invite me to tune into the cycles of nature.
-This is the first recipe that the garden guided me to craft and share with you all.
-You can change up your green options, however, I really like the way this exact recipe turned out, especially when introducing a variety of weeds to palates that might be new to them.
-The recipe below was inspired by what I had available and I must say that the olive oil played a great part in flavor thanks to the depth of the oil’s flavor along with fresh fruity notes.
+This recipe is the first that the garden guided me to craft and share with you all this year.
+Of course, you can change up your green options.
+However, I like how this recipe turned out, especially when introducing a variety of weeds to palates that might be new to them.
+The recipe below was inspired by what I had available, and I must say that the olive oil played a significant part in flavor thanks to the depth of the oil’s flavor along with fresh fruity notes.

 1/2 cup of pistachios